Ywette/pineapple-react/README.md

 # Subscribtion Form

-Project is made according to Magebit technical task.
 It is a subscription form, with email and checkbox validation, success message.

 You can see the project deployed here: [Pineapple subsribtion form](https://eloquent-kalam-4530e5.netlify.app).